codemonsters/abercrombie/README.md

     * 1x perfboard
     * 1x Arduino Nano socket
     * 1x power switch (breadboard friendly)
+    * 1x LR6 9v battery connector
     * Any other component you want to add: un zumbador, ledes, resistencias LDR...
 * If you choose to simplify things and avoid soldering:
     * 1x Arduino Nano Sensor Shield
-    * 1x 9v battery connector with an Arduino compatible jack
+    * 1x LR6 9v battery connector with an Arduino compatible jack
-* 1x 9v battery
+* 1x LR6 9v battery
-* Printing these parts (the models are published in the [stl](./stl) folder):
+* And print these parts (the models are published in the [stl](./stl) folder):
     * 1x chassis
     * 1x gear wheel
     * 1x rear legs